What to expect from Apple’s upcoming iPhone event – Which? News

 Best Buy smartphones – our experts recommend these brilliant models

-Smartphones galore – iPhone 7s, iPhone 7s Plus, iPhone 8
+Smartphones galore – iPhone 8, iPhone X

-We wouldn’t be surprised to see Apple announce a follow-up to the iPhone 7 in the form of the iPhone 7s and 7s Plus.
-Historically, Apple’s ‘s’ edition iPhone’s have focused on speed improvements rather than drastic design changes.
+We wouldn’t be surprised to see Apple announce a follow up to the iPhone 7 in the form of the iPhone 8 and 8 Plus.
+While the iPhone 8 and 8 Plus would be the ‘lower-tier’ options, the iPhone X would be the headline-grabbing model with an edge-to-edge display.
+Over on Twitter, developer Steven Troughton Smith has been looking closely at the iOS 11 firmware files and sharing his findings.
+Smith has uncovered a line of code that seems to confirm the names of Apple’s new smartphones – iPhone 8, iPhone 8 Plus and iPhone X.

-Industry insiders are hinting that we’ll see an OLED display on the successor to the iPhone 7, along with an upgraded processor that’ll have it running faster than the iPhone 7.
+Industry insiders are hinting that we’ll see an OLED display on the successor to the iPhone 7, along with an upgraded processor that will have it running faster than the iPhone 7.
 Last year, the iPhone 7 was revealed on 7 September, before going on sale nine days later.

 Once Apple’s new phones hit the market, older models will go down in price.
 To see if we recommend them, see our iPhone 7 review and iPhone 7 Plus review.

-This is the big one – the elusive ‘iPhone 8’.
-Some are referring to this as the ‘iPhone X’, which is appropriate as the iPhone turned 10 years old this year.
+This is the big one – the elusive ‘iPhone X’.
 If Apple does unveil the next generation of the iPhone at this month’s keynote, it’ll steal the show.
 Back in June, alleged ‘Foxconn employees’ posted information online claiming the next iPhone would have a facial recognition system and a retina scanner.

+As Apple’s iPhone event edges closer, we’re hearing more on the smartphone’s facial recognition tech.
+Twitter user Guilherme Rambo has shared a video for the Face ID initial setup.
+Once the iPhone 8 has learned what you look like, you’ll be able to use facial recognition to unlock your phone or make purchases through the App Store.
+There are also whispers of an ‘Animoji’ feature, which will create 3D animated emoji based on the expressions you make towards the camera.

 A water-resistant design was also mentioned, as was wireless charging support, 3GB of Ram and a dual rear camera system with a vertical configuration (one lens above the other).

-The display is what should really set the iPhone 8 apart from Apple’s older phones.
+The display is what should really set the iPhone X apart from Apple’s older phones.
 ‘Leaked’ snaps show a 5.8-inch OLED edge-to-edge display that follows in the footsteps of other smartphones such as the LG G6 and Samsung Galaxy S8.

 As the screen stretches to the far corners of the phone, Apple can increase its size without making the phone bigger and tougher to hold.
 There’s no room for the home button, which has led some to guess that the fingerprint sensor will live on the back of the phone or underneath the display.